Skip to main content

 It's also useful to note that when a Route has been triggered and is actively sending commands to Turnouts, the Route is marked as busy until this operation is complete.
 A Route cannot be triggered again while it is busy, i.e. until its current operation is complete.

-Routes are kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, Lights, control panel setup etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Route Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Routes are kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, Lights, control panel setup etc. To store this information on disk, allowing you to reload it next time you run JMRI, see Loading and Storing Your Work.
 Note that the enabled/disabled state of each Route is not saved in the configuration file.
 When Routes are loaded from a configuration file, they are all enabled.

 The operation of a Route can be controlled by up to three Sensors.
 These can be connected to occupancy detectors or switches on the layout, or even just used to operate the Route from a control Panel on the computer.
 These Sensors can be real sensors or internal sensors.